-You might think that traffic accidents are more common at intersections, since there are more cars crossing in multiple directions and pedestrians attempting to cross the street.
-In reality, the vast majority of pedestrian accidents occur at non-intersections, and only a small number of pedestrian accidents occur on sidewalks, bike lanes, shoulders, medians, and parking zones.
+Lastly, you might think that traffic accidents are more common at intersections, since there are more cars crossing in multiple directions and pedestrians attempting to cross the street.
+In reality, the vast majority of pedestrian accidents occur at non-intersections.
+“Non-intersections” can mean anything from sidewalks and bike lanes to shoulders, medians, or even parking areas.

-Remember, cars are expecting pedestrians to cross at intersections.
-There are crosswalks, lights, and stop signs for that express purpose.
-The same is true of bike lanes, sidewalks, and medians.
-But if you’re not at an intersection, cars won’t be expecting a person to dart across the road.
+Part of the reason for this may be that cars are expecting pedestrians to cross at intersections.
+There may be crosswalks, lights, or stop signs for that express purpose.
+The same can be true of bike lanes, sidewalks, and medians.
+But, if you’re not at an intersection, cars will be less likely to expect a person to cross the road.

 Although pedestrian accidents occur every year, you don’t have to be the victim or even the individual at-fault.
 The following sections will provide a few tips that both pedestrians and drivers can follow to help prevent these types of accidents.